digitalcredentials/issuer-coordinator/README.md

 If you set a value other than UNPROTECTED then that value must be included as a Bearer token in the Authorization header of any calls to the endpoint.

 We also suggest using IP filtering on your endpoints to only allow set IPs to access the issuer.
-Set filtering in your nginx or similar.
+Set filtering in your nginx config, or similar.

 ##### .signing-service.env

 The [signing-service README](https://github.com/digitalcredentials/signing-service/blob/main/README.md#didkey-generator) explains how to set your DID, whether using did:key or did:web.
 Note that the signing-service docs describe using convenience endpoints to generate new DIDs.
-You can call those endpoints directly in the signing-serive, or call the same endpoints in the coordinator, as described above in the [Generate a new key section](#generate-a-new-key).
+You can call those endpoints directly in the signing-service, or call the same endpoints in the coordinator, as described above in the [Generate a new key section](#generate-a-new-key).
 The coordinator endpoints simply forward the request to the signing-service.

 #### Use a tenant